Our Services

 Same Day Emergency Care

-Any dental emergency like an injury to the teeth or gums can be potentially serious and should not be ignored.
-Ignoring a dental problem can increase the risk of permanent damage as well as the need for more extensive and expensive treatment later on.
+Any dental emergency like an injury to the teeth or gums can be potentially serious and should not be

 No one should ever suffer through constant, excruciating pain.
 If you are dealing with one of these situations, our staff at Gainesville Dental Arts is prepared to assist you should a dental emergency arise, whether the emergency care is for you, your family members or friends.
 We look forward to the opportunity to serve you and if we can be of service, or if you would like to request an appointment.